How to draw irregular / abstract vector shapes / paths in Photoshop CC 2017 2015 CS6 CS5 etc tutorial

 You can also Illustrator to create the irregular shape as the pen tools and filters and features can be used to create truly extreme shapes.
 Or use the brush tools and then copy it to Illustrator or another application with a vector trace tool (Corel trace etc) and use that to capture an irregular shape which can be placed back into Photoshop.

-You can find additional custom shapes tutorials such as how to use them with shape blur filter and how to create displacement maps with custom shapes
+You can find additional custom shapes tutorials such as how to use the Photoshop custom shapes with shape blur filter and a useful tutorial on how to create displacement maps with custom shapes

 Here is a quick video showing how to create an irregular shape in Adobe ® Photoshop ®, draw using the pen tool, freeform, use the brush tool etc. The video is by Andrew Buckle and shows a number of possible steps.
 As with most things in Adobe ® Photoshop ®, there are probably 100s of additional ways.